kuro-jojo/chess/README.md

 In this we implement the following features :
 1. Basics:
-  a.
-Piece movement
+   1. Piece movement
-  b.
-Capture
+   2. Capture
 2. King Castling (long and short)
 3. Check and Checkmate
 <!-- ## Contributing